-Table 6 lists the software versions that are compatible in a mixed SAN environment, and the minimum software versions that are supported.
+Table 6 lists the software versions that are compatible in a mixed SAN environment, the minimum software versions that are supported, and the versions that have been tested.
 We recommend that you use the latest software release supported by your vendor for all Cisco MDS 9000 Family products.

-Table 6 Software Version Compatibility
+Table 6 Software Release Compatibility